 The Coordinated Opioid Recovery (CORE) Network is the first of its kind in the U.S. and aims to eliminate the stigma of addiction and treat substance use disorder as a disease, with the same level of continuous care.
-Floridians battling with addiction can utilize CORE for stabilization and to receive medication assisted treatment from a network of specialized medical experts that will help guide them on a sustained pathway to healthy success.
-Evidence shows medication-assisted treatment (MAT) reduces the risk of fatal overdose by over 50% and supports long-term sobriety.
-The CORE Network has placed nearly 50% of opioid use disorder patients on MAT.
-The national average is less than 20%.
+Floridians battling with addiction can utilize the CORE Network for stabilization and to receive medication assisted treatment from a network of specialized medical experts that will help guide them on a sustained pathway to healthy success.